hyperledger-labs/harmonia/src/adhara/interop-service/crosschainInterop/README.md

 ## Introduction

-The crosschain application layer XvP (PvP/DvP) implementation is based on a leader-follower approach in which one network is the leading network and the other is the follower network.
+The crosschain application layer XvP (PvP/DvP) smart contract implementation is based on a leader-follower approach in which one network is the leading network and the other is the follower network.
 Atomic settlement, in the financial sense, is achieved by ensuring that either both legs complete successfully or none does, in which case the trade is cancelled.

 ### PvP

 The crosschain PvP cash settlement flows, used in this PoC, make use of earmarks, where cash are placed on hold with the intent to transfer it to the entity it was earmarked for after receiving sufficient proof that a previous step in the PvP flow was executed.

-The PvP settlement use case flow for a successful trade:
+The general crosschain PvP settlement use case flow for a successful trade is outlined below:

 1. Party A and Party B agree to settle a PvP trade via off-chain orchestration.
 2. Party B places the follow leg cash on hold for Party A, marking the XvP contract as notary on the follower Ethereum network.